nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Unassigning a volunteer from an event: `unassign`

+If a volunteer needs to step back from an event, you can remove them from the list of participants.
-Removes a volunteer with the specified `VOLUNTEER_INDEX` to the list of participants of the event with the specified `EVENT_INDEX`.
+It will remove a volunteer with the specified `VOLUNTEER_INDEX` to the list of participants of the event with the specified `EVENT_INDEX`.

 Format: `unassign v/VOLUNTEER_INDEX e/EVENT_INDEX`

-* The index refers to the number on the left of the event and volunteer's name in their respective displayed lists.
+* The `INDEX` refers to the numbers shown next to both the volunteer and event names
-* The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `unassign v/2 e/2` removes the second volunteer on the volunteer list from the list of participants of the second event on the event list.